-When you were first starting, what was the most difficult concept of jiu jitsu that you had trouble getting?
+When you were first starting, what was the most difficult concept of Brazilian jiu-jitsu that you had trouble getting?

-Pressure was bc it just felt awkward at first being so close to strangers lol.
+The pressure was bc it just felt awkward at first being so close to strangers lol.

 What makes you want to inspire and motivate others?

-I want others to know that just bc u want to also be a mommy doesn't mean u cant still be you and have dreams of your own.
+I want others to know that just bc u want to also be a mommy doesn't mean u can't still be you and have dreams of your own.
 Doing so will teach your children that they too can achieve all they want in life.

 God has blessed me tremendously and I want others to see what his love does!

-Was there a difficult moment in your life where jiu jitsu helped you get through it?
+Was there a difficult moment in your life where jiu-jitsu helped you get through it?
 If so, please explain.

-Their were plenty but one of them was when my sister had her lil girl early at 28 weeks she had to be in Dallas for about 6 months and it was a very stressful time for my whole family not knowing day to day if my niece would make it.
-(She is a miracle) I would go and stay with my sister a lot and when i was home jiujitsu would help me recharge.
+There were plenty but one of them was when my sister had her lil girl early at 28 weeks she had to be in Dallas for about 6 months and it was a very stressful time for my whole family not knowing day to day if my niece would make it.
+(She is a miracle) I would go and stay with my sister a lot and when I was home jiujitsu would help me recharge.
 It helped me and my brothers get our minds off of it for a lil while.

 Happy Birthday to my sister and best friend!
 This past year was so many changes and obstacles and you handled them extremely well.
-U make it look easy when i know its far from!
-Im so proud of you!
-Ever since we were little we were pretty much inseparable and i know it will be like that forever!
-Love u so much and i hope u have a great Golden Year Birthday
+U make it look easy when I know its far from!
+I'm so proud of you!
+Ever since we were little we were pretty much inseparable and I know it will be like that forever!
+Love u so much and I hope u have a great Golden Year Birthday

-Also our pure jiujitsu family is so supportive they all have helped us through life since we have started training with them more than they can imagine.
+Also, our pure jiujitsu family is so supportive they all have helped us through life since we have started training with them more than they can imagine.

 Congratulations on being a mom!
 Has having a baby changed your outlook on life?

-What would you tell someone going through a pregnancy right now and they are nervous about the situation?
+What would you tell someone going through pregnancy right now and they are nervous about the situation?

 Wow!
-You have such an outgoing and bright personality it's hard not to pay attention to your philosophies and thoughts on jiu jitsu and family life as well.
+You have such an outgoing and bright personality it's hard not to pay attention to your philosophies and thoughts on jiu-jitsu and family life as well.
 I think it's amazing that you are so positive in such an intense sport.
-I hope you keep finding happiness in jiu jitsu and I wish you and your family nothing but the best!
+I hope you keep finding happiness in jiu-jitsu and I wish you and your family nothing but the best!
 Keep up the good work and I am happy to see positive role models in the community doing their part and leading by example.
-You are a great advocate for jiu jitsu and martial arts in general, thank you for sharing your story and thoughts on this incredible sport.
+You are a great advocate for jiu-jitsu and martial arts in general, thank you for sharing your story and thoughts on this incredible sport.
 Welcome to the Submission Shark Community :)